| LADAKH

 reunited in 16th Century A.D. by the famous Ladakhi ruler

+Sengge Namgyal.
 During V to XV centuries, Ladakh was an

 independent kingdom assigned to Tibet.
 Little by little, due